 The culture team works with artists and the community to:

-- support the commissioning process, ensuring that the best possible outcome is achieved for Southwark residents to enjoy
+- support the commissioning process and find the best outcome for residents

-- help to develop and ensure that new work is installed safely and securely
+- help ensure that new work is installed safely and securely

 - lead on major strategic commissioning projects

-- act as panel members for selection of public art led by partners outside of the council
+- act as panel members for the selection of public art led by partners outside the council

-- undertake the maintenance and restoration of works where funding allows
+- maintain and restore works where funding allows

-- undertake decommissioning of works which have reached the end of their life span
+- decommission works that have reached the end of their life span

 If you wish to commission public art

-Please arrange a meeting with the service to discuss your proposal by emailing the Culture service.
+Please refer to the public art policy and arrange a meeting with the Culture team to discuss your proposal.

-Southwark Council does not have a grant fund for public art.
-However, you may apply for funding through the following Council schemes:
+Southwark Council does not have a grant fund just for public art, but you can apply for funding through the following council schemes:

 New commissions in Southwark

-When commission opportunities led by the council arise these will either be advertised through an open call to artists or managed through the formation of an appropriate steering group who may utilise a closed long listing process to address a particular commission aspiration.
+Commission opportunities led by the council will be advertised through an open call to artists or managed by a steering group.
+Steering groups may use a closed long-listing process.